Ismailia (foraminifera)

-Ismailia is a genus of foraminifera with an agglutinated, planispirally coiled, semi-involute shell, known from the Egyptian Sinai, that lived during the early part of the Late Cretaceous (Cenomanian).
+Ismailia is a genus of foraminifera with an agglutinated, planispirally coiled, semi-involute shell, known from the Egyptian Sinai.
+It lived during the early part of the Late Cretaceous (Cenomanian).
 Agglutinated shells (or tests) are composed of selected foreign material cemented together.

-Ismailia, named by El-Dakkak, 1974, is assigned to the family Charenitidae and to the superfamily Biokovinacea, which are now included in the Loftusiida, an order established by Kaminski & Mikhalevich (2004).
-Prior to, both the Loftusiacea and Biokovinacea, along with other superfamilies, were included in the Textulariida.
+Ismailia, named by El-Dakkak (1974, is assigned to the family Charenitidae and the superfamily Biokovinacea, which are now included in the order Loftusiida, established by Kaminski & Mikhalevich in 2004.
+Previously, both the Loftusiacea and Biokovinacea, along with other superfamilies, were included in the order Textulariida.